Do I need an equipment appraisal for an SBA 504 refinance?

 Who is allowed to perform it

 The appraisal must be independent of the transaction and prepared by a qualified machinery and equipment appraiser, working under USPAP.
 Independence is the point: the appraiser has no stake in the deal, so the value reads as objective when the lender, the CDC, the SBA or an examiner reviews it.
-At Lukes & Lukes the work is performed by a NEBB-certified Machinery & Equipment Appraiser (CMEA), and the file is reviewed by a specialist who came up inside the bank, so it reads the way a credit officer reads it.
+At Lukes & Lukes the work is performed by a NEBB-certified Machinery & Equipment Appraiser (CMEA), and the file is reviewed by a specialist who came up inside the bank, so it reads the way a credit officer needs it to.

 What the lender and CDC expect to see

-- Independence: an appraiser with no interest in the refinance.
+• Independence: an appraiser with no interest in the refinance.

-- USPAP compliance: a report prepared to the governing standard.
+• USPAP compliance: a report prepared to the governing standard.

-- The right premise: OLV, NOLV or FMV as the structure requires, clearly stated.
+• The right premise: OLV, NOLV or FMV as the structure requires, clearly stated.

-- Inspection and support: a conclusion built from inspection, with an itemized appendix and photographs, not a database printout.
+• Inspection and support: a conclusion built from inspection, with an itemized appendix and photographs, not a database printout.

-- A defensible file: documentation that holds up through SBA and examiner review.
+• A defensible file: documentation that holds up through SBA and examiner review.

 The practical answer